How to Extend Drone Battery Life

 Remember, the lighter the drone, the less wind it can face.
 Here's a video of a Syma X5C getting caught in the wind and crashing:

 *Side tip: If you have removed the pro guards from your drone, then you better fly even more carefully.
 Your drone's already lighter, and you don't have any protector.

 How you fly your drone affects how long your drone battery will last.
 If you're operating on an aggressive flight mode (e.g., your transmitter is very sensitive) then your flight time is going to decrease by a noticeable amount.

 Most drones will give you the option of flying on an aggressive or conservative flight mode.

 Typically, you can switch back and forth between these modes via the buttons on your transmitter.

 As a beginner, I highly recommend staying on a conservative flight mode.
+Avoid doing flips, sudden direction changes and flying very fast.
 Not only will this conserve your battery, but it will also make you less likely to crash.